clartaq/cwiki/resources/private/md/Pages_Primer.md

 ### The Content ###

 In addition to a title, a page must have content.
-Otherwise, what's the point.
+Otherwise, what's the point?
 You can put pretty much any text or image that you want into the wiki.
 You can fill the page with plain text if you want.
 You can also add some nice formatting, images, program listings, and mathematics.
 See [[Text Formatting]] and [[About Images]] for more information.

 ## Editing Pages ##